jmd0x/Thinkintosh/README.md

 - SSD: 512GB
 - SSD: 16GB

+### Creating a bootable usb

+Download [Rufus](https://rufus.ie/en/), set the BOOT selection as not bootable, set File System as Large FAT32, click Start, and delete all file autorun in USB Drive partition.

+Next, go to the root of this USB drive and create a folder called com.apple.recovery.boot.
+Then move the downloaded BaseSystem or RecoveryImage files.
+Please ensure you copy over both the .dmg and .chunklist files to this folder:

+Open up and extract the EFI folder archive you downloaded earlier.

+Copy the folder named, "EFI," to the root of your USB Drive.

 ### MacRecovery

 First grab a copy of [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) and head to /Utilities/macrecovery/.
 Next copy the folder path for the macrecovery folder.
 From here, you'll want to open up a Command Prompt and cd into the macrecovery folder that we copied earlier: